HJBerwick/HJBerwick.github.io/_posts/2024-05-21-enhancing-targeting-accuracy.md

 Surprisingly, *average_basket_size* was not as important as hypothesised.

-There are slight differences in the order or "importance" for the remaining variables but overall they have provided similar findings.
+There are slight differences in the order or "importance" for the remaining variables but overall, they have provided similar findings.

 <br>
 <br>